-A two-semester course focused on integrated theories and methods in ECE/ ECSE.
+This course focuses on integrated theories and methods in ECE/ ECSE.
 Will incorporate historical and sociocultural contexts, emphasis on physical and interpersonal environments in early childhood settings, centrality of play, social studies and science, adapting curricula for full range of abilities from infancy through grade 2.